Matter MCXW71 Lighting Example Application#

 The console should have already been installed in the virtual environment.
 From

-, a user can send specific commands to the device.
+the chip-console, a user can send specific commands to the device.

-For button commands, please run rpcs.chip.rpc.Button.Event(index)
+For button commands, please run rpcs.chip.rpc.Button.Event(index) based on the

 table below: